-Children who are overweight or obese are five times more likely to be obese or overweight adults than children of normal weight.
+Children who are overweight or obese are more likely to be obese or overweight adults than children of normal weight.
 This can increase their risk for many chronic diseases and health complications.

 5. Your waist size increases your risk for diabetes.

-Researchers found that men with waist circumferences in the highest 10 percent of measurements were 20 times more likely to develop type 2 diabetes than men whose waist circumferences fell in the lowest 10 percent.
-Also, waist measurements may help predict which people with a low or normal weight are more likely to develop diabetes.
+Researchers found that men with waist circumferences in the highest 10 percent of measurements were more likely to develop type 2 diabetes than men whose waist circumferences fell in the lowest 10 percent.
+Also, waist measurements may help predict which people with a low or normal weight are to develop diabetes.

 6. Obesity causes more deaths than being underweight.

-Globally, obesity is one of the top five leading causes of death.
-It causes more than 2.8 million deaths each year.
+Globally, obesity is one of the leading causes of death.
+It causes more than deaths each year.
 The other four leading causes are high blood pressure, tobacco use, high blood glucose, and physical inactivity.

 7. Obesity is costly.

 Obesity costs Americans each year.
 People who are obese pay more out of pocket than people who are not.
 In fact, the medical costs for people with obesity are $1,429 higher each year than those of people with a normal weight.

 8. Your ethnicity can affect your likelihood of obesity.

 Your ethnicity may impact your risk for obesity.
 Almost half (48.4 percent) of non-Hispanic blacks have obesity.
 They’re followed by Hispanics with 42.6 percent, non-Hispanic whites with 36.4 percent, and non-Hispanic Asians with 12.6 percent.